Don’t throw silica gel packets away – reuse them! Here are 20 clever desiccant silica gel uses for around your home. So smart!

 The warnings on the package are scary, but it’s not dangerous to touch it at all – at least the clear kind, which is what I always find in the packets.
 If you eat it, you’d likely be fine.
 The desiccant would pass through your system.

-The reason the warnings are so bold is so that it doesn’t get in the hands of children who think it’s a candy packet, or so you don’t mistake it for Splenda and put it in your coffee.
+The reason the warnings are so bold is so that it doesn’t get in the hands of children who think it’s a candy packet (it’s a choking hazard), or so you don’t mistake it for Splenda and put it in your coffee.
 Just because it’s non-toxic doesn’t mean you want to eat it.

 Absolutely!
 Silica can adsorb up to 40% of its own weight.
 Once it stops being effective, place it into a 250°F oven for 1-2 hours to use it again.
 You don’t want to put the packets in the oven; the beads should be removed and placed into an oven safe container before baking.